stefanomattoccia/SmartCamera/README.md

 An OpenCV client allows to visualize the image stream (raw image Luma, raw image Chroma, Color image and processed image) A client running on the remote computer enables to change (via TCP) parameters of the convolutional filter (separable or standard) implemeted into the FPGA.

-For more details see 06 - Embedded_Vision.pdf in Documentation (Italian)
+For more details see 06 - Embedded_Vision.pdf in Documentation

 https://www.youtube.com/watch?v=EG3NYqMJvZI